Kitchen Table: Women of Color Press: Goals

 Among the first three publications of Kitchen Table: Women of Color Press included three significant anthologies of literary works still highly regarded: Alma Gómez and Cherríe Moraga's Cuentos: Stories by Latinas (1983); Cherríe Moraga and Gloria Anzaldúa's This Bridge Called My Back: Writings by Radical Women of Color (1984, 2nd edn; originally published by Persephone Press in 1981); and Barbara Smith's Home Girls: A Black Feminist Anthology (1983; reprinted by Rutgers University Press, 2000).

 In order to reach a larger audience, Kitchen Table Press brought their books to concerts, book fairs, conferences and readings and made a special attempt to attend events like the Asian/Pacific American Heritage Festival in New York, the Latin American Book Fair and the convention of the College Language Association, as well as events that were specifically for women of color.

-Kitchen Table was also conscious of graphic presentation of their books and the images that were used on the covers and throughout the books.
+Kitchen Table was also conscious of the graphic presentation of their books and the images that were used on the covers and throughout the books.
 Smith has written, "We are all too aware of the inaccurate and denigrating images of women of color and people of color, generally, in all aspects of media."
 Kitchen Table decided to use traditional graphics from indigenous African, Asian, Latino and Indian cultures in the cover and text illustrations of their books.
-Smith argues that Kitchen Table's graphic design in turn influenced other book designs by and about women of color presses.
+Smith argues that Kitchen Table's graphic design in turn influenced other book designs by and about women of color.

 Titles

-Some of Kitchen Table's most popular titles include: 1984 anthology by Cherríe Moraga and Gloria Anzaldúa titled This Bridge Called My Back: Writings by Radical Women of Color and Barbara Smith's Home Girls: A Black Feminist Anthology first published in 1984.
+Some of Kitchen Table's most popular titles include: 1984 anthology by Cherríe Moraga and Gloria Anzaldúa titled This Bridge Called My Back: Writings by Radical Women of Color and Barbara Smith's Home Girls: A Black Feminist Anthology, first published in 1984.
 Audre Lorde's I Am Your Sister: Black Women Organizing Across Sexualities was also published by the press in 1986.
 An additional publication that the press printed in Alma Gómez and Cherríe Moraga's Cuentos: Stories by Latinas in 1983.
 By 1983 the press was also distributing more than 100 titles by women of color from other independent presses.

-"In addition to these books, in 1986, Kitchen Table: Women of Color Press published its Freedom Organizing Pamphlet Series, which included the Combahee River Collective's The Combahee River Collective Statement: Black Feminist Organizing in the Seventies and EightiesAudre Lorde and Merle Woo's Apartheid U.S.A. /Freedom Organizing in the Eighties, Audre Lorde's I Am Your Sister: Black Women Organizing Across Sexualities (No. 3), Barbara Omolade's It's a Family Affair: The Real Lives of Black Single Mothers (No. 4), Angela Y. Davis's Violence Against Women and the Ongoing Challenge to Racism (No. 5), and Merle Woo's Our Common Enemy, Our Common Cause: Freedom Organizing in the Eighties."
+"In addition to these books, in 1986, Kitchen Table: Women of Color Press published its Freedom Organizing Pamphlet Series, which included the Combahee River Collective's The Combahee River Collective Statement: Black Feminist Organizing in the Seventies and Eighties.
+Audre Lorde and Merle Woo's Apartheid U.S.A. / Freedom Organizing in the Eighties, Audre Lorde's I Am Your Sister: Black Women Organizing Across Sexualities (No. 3), Barbara Omolade's It's a Family Affair: The Real Lives of Black Single Mothers (No. 4), Angela Y. Davis's Violence Against Women and the Ongoing Challenge to Racism (No. 5), and Merle Woo's Our Common Enemy, Our Common Cause: Freedom Organizing in the Eighties."